 This aspect of the communicative skills of the non-native speaking teacher may result in a perception that the teacher is in fact not a good teacher.
 This perception, or prejudice, may be wrong.
 In terms of pronunciation, the non-native speaker can work very hard in ensuring that their pronunciation is as close to native speaker like as possible to eliminate the prejudice that they often face.

 The advantage that the non-native speaking teacher has over the native speaking teacher is that they have learned the language from scratch.
-A Mandarin or Korean speaking English language teacher, for example, has grown up speaking their native (L1) language and has learned English to
+A Mandarin or Korean speaking English language teacher, for example, has grown up speaking their native (L1) language and has learned English to professional level by successfully studying every aspect of the language.

 Empathy: Being in Your Shoes